dolfolife/dolfolife/user-manual/README.md

 ## Leadership Style

-- I strive to be a servant leader who helps team members grow and learn.
+- **Servant Leadership:** I strive to be a servant leader who helps team members grow and learn, removing blockers and empowering them to own their success.
-- I work hard to ensure that teams are aligned on the same goals and working towards a common direction.
+- **Alignment:** I work hard to ensure that teams are aligned on the same goals (Goals, metrics, and knowledge) and working towards a common direction.
-- I believe that the mental health of the team is of utmost importance, and I focus on building a cohesive team where members trust and support each other.
+- **Psychological Safety:** I believe that the mental health of the team is of utmost importance.
+I focus on building a cohesive team where members trust and support each other.
-- Throughout my career managing teams of 10+ engineers, I've implemented practices like blameless postmortems, coached technical leads, and driven organizational change that scales.
+- **Operational Excellence:** I drive cultures of improvement.
+For example, at VMware, I reduced Sev-1 incidents by 40% and increased deployment frequency by 50% for 80+ teams through rigorous but blameless post-mortems and better observability.

 ## How I learn best